Variational Bayesian Learning based Joint Localization and Path Loss Exponent with Distance-dependent Noise in Wireless Sensor Network: Introduction

-The research works discussed above primarily focus on either the sensor placement problem or the target node localization problem, neglecting the critical aspect of channel estimation by assuming perfect channel information.
-In practical scenarios, obtaining perfect channel information, including parameters such as the path loss exponent and reference power noise, is challenging and even unattainable.
+The research works discussed above primarily focus on either the sensor placement problem or the target node localization problem, neglecting the critical aspect of environment-varying path loss exponent, unknown reference noise power, and inaccurate sensor node locations.
+In practical scenarios, obtaining perfect prior information, including parameters such as the path loss exponent and reference power noise, is challenging and even unattainable.
 Furthermore, achieving accurate sensor location awareness, especially with mobile sensors like autonomous underwater vehicles or unmanned aerial vehicles (UAVs), is inherently difficult due to their mobility and the inevitability of location errors \cite{TCRobustLi2020, LiSecure20IoT}.
-Consequently, a more comprehensive approach is required, which addresses the joint challenges of channel estimation, imperfect sensor location awareness, and the intricacies of distance-dependent noise, and provides realistic and robust solutions for the joint estimation problem in the distance-dependent model.
+Consequently, a more comprehensive approach is required, which addresses the challenges of joint estimation, imperfect sensor location awareness, and the intricacies of distance-dependent noise, and provides realistic and robust solutions for the joint estimation problem in the distance-dependent model.